AndyLi23/dynamic-object-detection/README.md

 os.environ['BAG_PATH'] = os.path.expanduser('/path/to/hamilton_data.bag')
 gt_bag = '~/path/to/gt_data/'
 ```
-Then run the entire notebook.
+Then change the `runs` variable in the last cell to the list of runs that you want to evaluate (names of the pkl/yaml/mp4 outputs, without extension).
+Run the entire notebook.
 Outputs will be printed at the bottom.